SanketTijare/nlp-text_classification/README.md

 omitted for this portion of the dataset.

-Basic-steps
+## Steps
 -----

 Below are the few basic high level steps that are followed in the moview classification.

-	1. Load the data(corpus, both positive and negative) and converted it to a pandas dataframe
+- Load the data(corpus, both positive and negative) and converted it to a pandas dataframe
-	2. Split data into Train and Test
+- Split data into Train and Test
-	3. Use any NLP technique (TF-IDF or word counter to convert text to numbers)
+- Use any NLP technique (TF-IDF or word counter to convert text to numbers)
-	4. Train any Classifier
+- Train any Classifier
-	5. Evaluate the Classifier
+- Evaluate the Classifier